GeorginaCarlisle/walking-the-wainwrights-p1/README.md

 <details>
 <summary>Acknowledgements for all the articles, tutorials etc. that contributed to the skill and knowledge demonstarted in this project.</summary>

+[W3 Schools](https://www.w3schools.com/) - I used this site throughout the creation of this project to check my understanding of html elements and css properties and learn about their associated values.

+[mdn web docs](https://developer.mozilla.org/) - I used this site throughout the creation of this project to check my understanding of html elements and css properties and learn about their associated values.

 [Markdown Guide](https://www.markdownguide.org) - The majority of Markdown syntax used in this README was picked up from this site.

 [GitHub Docs: Basic writing and formatting syntax document](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) - How to use the Markdown language was also picked up from this document.